vantage-sh/docs.vantage.sh/docs/cost_reports.md

 ## Configure Report Groups {#configure-report-groups}

 With the **Group By** option, you can select one or more dimensions to group by.
+You can group by up to three dimensions.
 If you select a grouping option, both the Cost Report table and graph will include costs aggregated by the selected groupings.
 Once the report is saved, the report’s corresponding [Overview](/overview) widget will be updated as well.

 You can group by the following dimensions: